I Will Be (song)

 "I Will Be" is a song written and originally recorded by Canadian singer Avril Lavigne for her third studio album The Best Damn Thing (2007).
 It appeared on select editions of the album as a bonus track before English singer Leona Lewis covered it for her debut studio album Spirit (2007).
 Max Martin and Lukasz Gottwald co-wrote the song, whilst production was helmed by Gottwald under his production name Dr. Luke.
 It is a piano and guitar-led ballad.
-The song was released as the fourth and final US single from Spirit on January 6, 2009, by J Records.
+The song was sent to contemporary hit radio as the fourth US single, and seventh and final single from Spirit on January 6, 2009, by J Records.

 "I Will Be" garnered mixed reception from music critics, with some praising Lewis' vocal performance, whilst others described it as emotionless.
 Upon the release of Spirit in November 2007, the song peaked at number 160 on the UK Singles Chart due to strong digital download sales, but failed to attain a higher peak due to not being released as a single in the United Kingdom.
 However, it peaked at number 66 on the US Billboard Hot 100.
 An accompanying music video for the song was filmed in New York City and featured Chace Crawford as Lewis' love interest.
 Lewis performed the song live on the Late Show with David Letterman.